allykrinsky/lineage-poc/README.md

-# Graph Analytics with Neo4j & Lineage Explorer
+# Graph Analytics with Neo4j

 A modular graph analytics system for building and querying knowledge graphs with Neo4j